What's this about?

 Currently we have scholarship applications open for the following events.
 You can apply for a scholarship to any of these below.

 Web Directions Product

-Product, our brand new product leadership, management and ownership conference takes place in Melbourne August 1 and 2.
+Product, our conference for all things product design and product leadership, management and ownership takes place online in November.